saadahmedkhan-10p/QA-Review/replit.md

 ### Database Schema
 - **users**: User accounts with email, password, name, and role
-- **questions**: Review questions with text, type, required flag, and order
+- **questions**: Review questions with text, type, options (for radio/checkbox), required flag, and order
 - **projects**: Projects that can be reviewed
 - **submissions**: User submissions for specific projects and months
-- **answers**: Individual answers linking submissions to questions
+- **answers**: Individual answers linking submissions to questions (checkbox answers stored as comma-separated values)

 ### User Roles
 - **Admin**: Full access to manage questions, projects, and view all submissions